maxidea1024/UnityCoFSM/README.md

 ```

 ### Memory Allocation Free?
 This is designed to target mobile, as such should be memory allocation free.
-However the same rules apply as with the rest of unity in regards to using IEnumerator and Coroutines.
+However the same rules apply as with the rest of unity in regards to using `IEnumerator` and `Coroutines`.

 ### Windows Store Platforms
 Due to differences in the Windows Store flavour of .Net, this is currently incompatible.
 More details available in this [issue](https://github.com/thefuntastic/Unity3d-Finite-State-Machine/issues/4).